jheissb/W251---Final-project-Weight-watchers/project_onboard/onboarding(new).md

 ## Image Capture & Processor
 There are 3 containers running on edge.
-One container runs the GUI and acquire images from the webcam
+One container runs the GUI and acquire images from the webcam.
+It then sends the images to the local processors, receive their results and then sends the information to the cloud for storage.
+It also dispalys historical data from the current subject.
-One container would be the mosquitto broker that control the topic and communication to and from client
+Another container would be the mosquitto broker that control the topic and communication to and from client
-One container would consume the images from webcam and process and send over to the cloud
+The last local container runs the BMI predictor which receives images and returns BMI predicitons.
+Finally the pose estimator runs directly on the Jetson device and receive messages with body images and returns keypoint locations and relevant ratios for obesity risk assesment.

+The images, ratios and BMI estimations are sent to the cloud where they are stored in S3 and all subject's data is returned to the GUI for display.

 ### Install the prerequests:
-Run the below command to install the prerequest:
+Run the below command to install the prerequisites:
 ```
 #if the file is unexcutable, run the below command first
 #chmod +x install_prerequest.sh